x11-port-forwarding-raspberry-pi

 Running Graphical Applications

 On the other hand, the client machine must run an SSH application that is compatible with X11 Port Forwarding.
-Most of the ones we have seen, like Putty, mRemoteNG, and MobaXTerm are all compatible.
+Most of the ones we’ve seen, like Putty, mRemoteNG, and MobaXTerm are all compatible.

-For example, in the case of Putty, it is an option that we need to check in Connection/SSH/X11.
+For example, in the case of Putty, it is an option we must check in Connection/SSH/X11.

 putty-ssh-x11-forwarding

-Once connected, you can run graphical applications from the command line of your Raspberry Pi, and their interfaces will appear on your local machine.
-To test X11 Port Forwarding, you can run any application that has a graphical interface.
+Once connected, you can run graphical applications from your Raspberry Pi’s command line, and their interfaces will appear on your local machine.
+To test X11 Port Forwarding you can run any application that has a graphical interface.

 sudo apt install x11-apps